 I serve smoothies in one of two ways at our house.
 For breakfast on the go (in the car), I use Mason jars, either 16 ounce or 8 ounce, depending upon the kid and the day.
 I set aside the lids for when I use these jars as storage in the fridge and use these lids for smoothies.
 Just make sure you pay attention to wide or normal mouth sizes.

 Now, if I want to send a smoothie for a snack or as part of their lunch later in the day, I make the smoothie the night before, put it in the freezer in this silicone squeasy container and pop it from freezer to lunchbox or backpack in the morning.
-By the time they eat it they can squeasy their smoothie out and we don’t have to worry about spillage!
+By the time they get to it, they can squeasy their smoothie out and we don’t have to worry about spillage!

-I always add either baby spinach, kale, or swiss chard and either gelatin/collagen or protein powder to our smoothies for additional nutrients. ***Note: use collagen powder if you don’t want your smoothie to gel up like jello after a bit, otherwise gelatin is fantastic for a thicker smoothie and to have around to add to bone broth and to make jello for the kiddos (or the mamas!)
+I always add either baby spinach, kale, or Swiss chard and either gelatin, collagen, or protein powder to our smoothies for additional nutrients. ***Note: use collagen powder if you don’t want your smoothie to gel up like Jello after a bit, otherwise gelatin is a fantastic thickener for smoothies, to have around to add to bone broth, and to make jello for the kiddos (or the mamas!).

 We love hot cereal at our house, it smells good, feels good going down and is a great way to get some healthy fats into your day.
 Our typical toppings include stirring in either coconut oil or grass fed butter alone with ground nuts or seeds and berries or raisins and coconut flakes.